Two styles of roasted tomatoes.

 Wash and dry tomatoes.

 Slice or dice tomatoes as you prefer knowing that the thicker the tomato slices, the longer they will take to break down or caramelize.
-For drier tomatoes, I like to slice my tomatoes about 1/4 – 1/2 inch.
-When I’m making a big batch for sauce, I cut them in quarters.
+For drier tomatoes, I like to slice my tomatoes about 1/2 inch thick.
+When I’m making a big batch for sauce, I cut them in quarters or 1 to 2 inch pieces.

 Coat the tomatoes with oil.
 I like using canola oil since it doesn’t add any additional flavor and can withstand high heat.